andrewjmcgehee/arch/README.md

 # Arch Linux

 This repo exists for me to document things I learn while messing around with Arch Linux.
 It's mainly a resource for myself.
-It will also probably contain my dot-files and config files once I get my Arch installation setup the way I like it.
-I should give credit to @LukeSmithXYZ as the inspiration to use arch mainly came from him, and a lot of the packages I use are also taken from his LARBS setup.
+It also contains my dot-files and config files.
+I should give credit to @LukeSmithXYZ as the inspiration to use Arch mainly came from him, and a lot of the packages and settings I use are also modified from his LARBS setup.

 ## Machine
 | Parameter | Value |